-BOX 1A: Housing Allocation for 7 dwellings and new car park at Stone Street Road
+BOX 1A: Housing Allocation for approximately 7 dwellings and new car park at Stone Street Road

-Land is allocated for 7 new dwellings and a new car park at Stone Street Road and will be developed in accordance with the following criteria:
+Land is allocated for approximately 7 new dwellings and a new car park at Stone Street Road and will be developed in accordance with the following criteria:

-- a) Any planning permission granted will be subject to an agreement that both the housing and the car park is provided. - b) Vehicular Access shall be from Stone Street Road - c) Applications will be accompanied by a detailed heritage statement which addresses the issues of historic connections between the core of the village and the countryside and how this has been eroded. - d) Layout to take account of the flood risk on the site. - e) A new pedestrian link will be created to connect with the existing underpass under the A1071. - f) Details of the layout of the car park will be provided as part of the application. - g) Appropriate screen planting using predominantly native species of a type to be agreed on the northern, southern and eastern boundaries with a soft well landscaped edge on the northern boundary. - h) Area to the west of the river within the floodplain to remain undeveloped and left open/nature area. - i) Appropriate financial contributions towards primary school provision to mitigate current capacity constraints will be required
+- a) Any planning permission granted will be subject to an agreement that both the housing and the car park is provided. - b) Vehicular Access shall be from Stone Street Road - c) Applications will be accompanied by a detailed heritage statement that identifies any impacts including on the significance and setting of designated heritage assets and mitigation as appropriate. - d) Layout to take account of the flood risk on the site. - e) A new pedestrian link will be created to connect with the existing underpass under the A1071. - f) Details of the layout of the car park will be provided as part of the application. - g) Appropriate screen planting using predominantly native species of a type to be agreed on the northern, southern and eastern boundaries with a soft well landscaped edge on the northern boundary. - h) Area to the west of the river within the floodplain to remain undeveloped and left open/nature area. - i) Appropriate financial contributions towards primary school provision to mitigate current capacity constraints will be required